-1.7.
+- 1.5.
 PSPS Is an Emergency.
-Consequences of PSPS should be treated in a similar manner as any other emergency that may result in loss of power, such as earthquakes, floods or non-utility caused fire events.
-BVES must avoid development of duplicative or contradictory messaging and notification systems to those already deployed by first responders.
+Consequences of PSPS should be treated in a similar manner as other emergencies that may result in loss of power, such as earthquakes or floods. - 1.6.

-1.8.
 Reporting and Continuous Improvement.
-BVES must report on lessons learned from each PSPS event, including instances when PSPS protocols are initiated, but de-energization does not occur, in order to further refine PSPS practices.
+BVES must report on lessons learned from each PSPS event, including instances when PSPS protocols are initiated, but de-energization does not occur, to continually improve PSPS practices.

-BVES must work together with the other electric investor-owned utilities to share information and advice in order to create effective and safe PSPS programs at each utility and to ensure that utilities are sharing consistent information with public safety partners.
+BVES must work together with the other utilities to share information and advice to create effective and safe PSPS programs at each utility and ensure utilities are sharing current and accurate information with public safety partners.